ewanlockwood/ewanlockwood/README.md

 ## Overview

-This is a full-stack web application that uses a centrally-owned dataset where users can buy website templates from the site throught the Stripe payment api.
+This is a full-stack web application that uses a centrally-owned dataset where users can buy website templates from the site through the Stripe payment api.
 It has 3 themes to chose from: Ocean, Forest and Desert.

 -----